IEEE Logo SAIMBio Logo

 Authors are invited to submit original papers that have not been published elsewhere and are not currently under consideration for another journal, conference, or workshop.
 All submitted papers should follow the IEEE 2-column format.

 All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the conference, originality, significance, and clarity.
 Manuscripts must be submitted electronically through the online submission system: Submit your paper here .
 Email submissions are not accepted.
-Accepted papers will be presented at the workshop and published in the IEEE ICDM workshop proceedings.
+Accepted papers will be included in the ICDM Workshop Proceedings (separate from ICDM Main Conference Proceedings), and each workshop paper requires a full registration.
+Meanwhile, duplicate submissions of the same paper to more than one ICDM workshop are forbidden.

 Important Dates